 When I first took my camera to the bayou I concentrated mostly on large birds as they tended to fill the sensor up more than small birds!!
 I soon found a small stubby bird with one extra long neck that foraged on the banks of the bayou and found it to the most intense and determined bird that I have ever seen!!
 They are not always easy to approach but if you can find them while they are foraging they offer up some of the most entertainment for the buck on the bayou!!
 They are also incredibly beautiful when the light catches their feathers just right!
 All other animals get shuffled to the back of the grid when I find a green heron to observe and photograph!
 If you are more interested in these incredible little beauties you can find several albums on my Flickr site dedicated specifically to them!!
 Enjoy!

 I am not sure where it all began but do know that our house back in rural south Texas was located in the path of the approach to the local airport!
 Planes flew over the house and since TV was in its infancy being outdoors and watching the sky was always entertaining!
 I might also add that our location put us between three separate Naval Air Training stations and that provided quite a bit of activity in the skies overhead as well!
 I also remember going to an airshow and watching the Blue Angels fly one of their demonstrations in the old F8F Bearcats!!
 I was hopelessly hooked and have enjoyed watching airshows and planes flying no matter where they are.
-I alwasy enjoyed watching the aircraft spraying the fields for insects.
-The Stearman biplane was one of the most widely used aircraft and I have been fascinated with them ever since!
+I always enjoyed watching the aircraft spraying the fields for insects as a kid and it was great entertainment for a youngster.
+The Stearman biplane was one of the most widely used aircraft and I have been fascinated by that plane and with flight ever since!